albertwong25/vimeo.ga.js/README.md

 2) The actual play time cannot be reflected due to user seeking event.
 Update event label to "\<title\> | \<id\> | \<duration\>", which \<duration\> captures the actual play time.

-3) The event capture time is missing in different events.
+3) The event capture time is not present in different events.
 Add event value to play, ended, emailcapture and timeupdate events, which the event value is the played seconds of the video.

-4) Pause event is missing.
+4) Pause event is not present.
 Capture pause event when user pause the video.

-5) The last play time is missing when user leaves the video page.
+5) The last play time is not present when user leaves the video page.
 "onbeforeunload" event added to capture last play time.